 Drought displaces Awedo’s family

-Among the parched desert plants of the Roox village, thousands of pastoral families are battling to survive the ongoing drought.
+Among the parched desert plants of Roox village, hundreds of pastoral families are battling to survive the ongoing drought.
 They have lost their livestock; their greatest source of livelihood and nutrition, and their access to credit.
-Hundreds of them are leaving their homelands to seek sanctuary in nearby villages.
-Over the past 6 weeks, Awedo and over a hundred of other people from all over Mudug have arrived near Roox.
-Roox is a small village 50 km north to Galkaio of Mudug region.
+As a result, hundreds of them are leaving their homelands to seek sanctuary in nearby villages.
+Over the past 6 weeks, Awedo and over a hundred of other people from all over Mudug have arrived near Roox, a small village 50 km north Galkaio of Mudug region.

 Awedo and her six children have left their village in a pastoral settlement 2 km north of Roox, to seek refuge and support after losing all their livestock to the drought.
-At first the family tried to live on assistance from family and villagers but this quickly dried up as the impact of the drought began to affect everyone.
-Out of options and desperate, they made one of the hardest decisions a family can make; they packed up their belongings and sought refuge in the nearest village, leaving their lives, families and friends behind and made the day trek to Roox.
+At first, the family tried to live on assistance from relatives but this quickly dried up as the impact of the drought began to affect everyone.
+Out of options and desperate, they made one of the hardest decisions a family can make; they packed up their belongings and sought refuge in the nearest village, leaving their lives, families, and friends behind and made a day trek to Roox.

-New people arrive every day and in their hopeful migration, many of the families have no idea what is waiting for them upon arrival.
-In many cases, they get stranded in a camp with no food, water or any humanitarian assistance.
+In this newly established IDP settlement, new people arrive every day and in their migration, many of the families have no idea what is waiting for them upon arrival.
+In many cases, they get stranded in a settlement with no food, water or any humanitarian assistance.
 “If help doesn’t come soon, we will be burying people because there is no way we can survive,” Awedo says explaining their situation.

 Feeding her six children is a challenge that Awedo faces every day.
 At this point, she only gets to feed them one meal a day.
 “We are living a day at a time, my children are getting weaker and weaker by the day.
 There is not anything that I can do, except go and ask for help from the village”